bbhunter/brutas/README.md

 * **`main.Basic`** - builds everything _and_ password lists 1-3
 * **`main.Extended`** - extends `main.Basic` with lists 4-6
+* **`main.Custom`** - takes the keywords listed in `keywords/brutas-custom.txt` and parses with all available rules plus some extra combinations, ordering etc. Warning: 2-3 keywords will produce several gigabytes of data
 * **`main.MergeAll`** - concatenates lists 1-6 into a single file `brutas-passwords-all.txt`

 ### Configuration